-Girls in Physics Breakfasts
+Girls in Physics Breakfasts in 2024

 At the breakfast students from Years 10 to 12 share a table with two or three women who are either in a career in physics or engineering, or are at university as an undergraduate or a postgraduate.
 The students have a chance to ask questions about their careers and what study at university is like.
 Students are seated with students from other schools.

 At each breakfast there is an address by a prominent scientist, who talks about her area of interest at a level appropriate for the audience.

 Wishing to share a table with students? register here to enter your details on line.
 There is no cost.

 Making a school booking?
 Click the venue in the list below.

 - 8th March, Ballarat Speaker: Prof Emma Ryan-Weber, Swinburne University, Topic: Where does stuff come from?
 Flyers

 - 19th March, Mildura Speaker: Dr Gail Iles, RMIT, Topic: Aeroplanes and Rocket Science – your ticket into space.
 Flyers